-The VA will provide eyeglasses and hearing aids to veterans who meet the following criteria:
+The VA will give hearing and eye care services to veterans who meet the following criteria:

 - Veterans with any compensable service-connected disability.

 - Veterans who are qualified for an increased pension based on being permanently housebound and in need of regular aid and attendance.

 - Veterans with vision or hearing impairment resulting from diseases or the existence of another medical condition for which they are getting care or services from the VA.